How to be happy: a couple of simple tricks can make a big difference. And it’s scientifically proven.

 3. Nature.
 Being somewhere beautiful cheers most people up – so long as they are aware of it and don’t take it for granted.

 So far, so obvious.
-That’s why walking somewhere with a bunch of friends in beautiful surroundings is one of my favourite activities on earth.
-(Quick pause while I go for a stroll, alone, around central Istanbul.
-Not perfect but better than nothing.)
+That’s why walking somewhere with a bunch of friends in beautiful surroundings is one of my favourite activities on earth (links in bold italics are to other posts on this site).

 How about a few less obvious mechanisms to cheer us up?

 4. Compare yourself… carefully.
 Relative, not absolute well-being makes us happy.
 The best-off people in poor societies are happier (and healthier) than the worst-off in rich societies, even if the latter’s cars, TVs and deep-freezes make them wealthier in absolute terms.
 It’s human nature to compare yourself to others.
 If you’re the President of the US, you should be confident and happy, right?
 Nope, you’re probably comparing yourself to Abraham Lincoln or George Washington and thinking you don’t amount to much.
 For years, when I’m down, I’ve compared myself to a 14th-Century peasant, working 365 days a year, constantly ill, dying young.
 It cheers me up.
 Find out what works best for you.
 It might be comparing yourself to someone else; to yourself, had you made worse decisions; even to yourself when you’re ill.
 We all feel miserable when we’re ill, right?
 Why shouldn’t we feel cheerful because we’re healthy?